Cindy Vallar, Editor & Reviewer

 Among those present at the battle was a young doctor named Henry Pitman who was visiting relatives in Sandford, another town in Somersetshire.
 Friends convinced him to see the Duke of Monmouth and his army as they marched to Taunton.
 As he later wrote in A Relation of the Great Sufferings and Strange Adventures of Henry Pitman in 1689:After some stay there, having fully satisfied my curiosity, by a full view both of his person and his army; I resolved to return home: and in order thereunto, I took the direct road…but…if we went forward, we should be certainly intercepted by the Lord of Oxford’s Troop, then in our way; we found ourselves, of necessity, obliged to retire back again to the Dukes forces, till we could meet with a more safe and convenient opportunity.
-(Stuart, 433)That chance to return home never came.
+(Pitman, 433)That chance to return home never came.
 He lost his horse and, unable to secure another, he “was prevailed…to stay and take care of the sick and wounded men.”
 Like the concern Peter showed to captured Spanish seamen later in Captain Blood, Henry “saw many sick and wounded men miserably lamenting the want of chirurgeons to dress their wounds.
 So that pity and compassion on my fellow creatures, more especially being my brethren in Christianity, obliged me to stay and perform the duty of my calling among them, and to assist my brother chirurgeons towards the relief of those that, otherwise, must have languished in misery; though, indeed, there were many who did, not withstanding our utmost care and diligence.”
-(Stuart, 434)
+(Pitman, 434)

 Sabatini read Pitman’s account and based Peter Blood’s story on this surgeon’s.
 The author never disclosed how he came to select the name Blood for the novel’s hero, but it was a surname well known during Charles II’s reign.
 During the seventeenth century, if not earlier, England’s state regalia (more commonly referred to as the Crown Jewels) were viewable by the public.
 In 1671 an Irishman named Thomas Blood attempted to purloin the crown, orb, and scepter from Martin Tower.
 Arrested as he fled, he was imprisoned, but refused to “answer to none but the King himself.”
 Blood got his wish – King Charles, among others, questioned him at length.
 For whatever reason, the king opted to pardon Thomas Blood and gave him title to lands in Ireland.
 Thereafter, he frequently appeared at Court.

 Peter Blood becomes embroiled with the rebels only after Jeremiah Pitt fetches him to tend Lord Gildoy, who “is sore wounded…at Oglethorpe’s Farm by the river….”
 (Sabatini, 7) Peter goes willingly.
 While ministering to Gildoy, Captain Hobart of Colonel Kirke’s dragoons comes in search of rebels.
 This regiment did participate in the Battle of Sedgemoor.
 Its actual name was the First Tangier Regiment, but was more often referred to as Kirke’s Lambs and its leader was Colonel Percy Kirke.
 For twenty-two years before being recalled to England, this regiment guarded Tangiers from the Moors.
 Peter is aware of the regiment’s past, for when Hobart orders his men to take Gildoy outside, he intervenes. “’In the name of humanity, sir!’ said he, on a note of anger.
 ‘This is England, not Tangiers.’”
 (Sabatini, 11) During his visit to Tangiers, Samuel Pepys heard tales of rape and plundering on the part of the regiment.
 Hobart and his men demonstrate this in Captain Blood.
 Having arrested the rebels, Hobart sends them on their way.…[T]here was the fullest confirmation of Mr. Blood’s hideous assumption that to the dragoons this was a conquered enemy country.
 There were sounds of rending timbers, of furniture smashed and overthrown, the shouts and laughter of brutal men, to announce that this hunt for rebels was no more than a pretext for pillage and destruction.
 Finally above all other sounds came the piercing screams of a woman in acutest agony.
 (Sabatini, 17)Like his fictional counterpart, Henry Pitman was arrested and “commited to Ilchester Gaol by Colonel Hellier; in whose porch, I had my pockets rifled and my coat taken off my back, by my guard: and, in that manner, was hurried away to prison; where I remained, with many more under the same circumstances, until the Assizes at Wells….”
-(Stuart, 434) As often happened following a rebellion, the victor sought vengeance.
+(Pitman, 434) As often happened following a rebellion, the victor sought vengeance.
 In this case, that man was King James II, and while Pitman failed to share his opinions of this man, Peter Blood’s unjust incarceration – at least in his eyes – gnawed at him until “the unspeakable imprisonment had moved his mind to a cold and deadly hatred of King James and his representatives.”
 (Sabatini, 17)

 Imprisonment did not guarantee a rebel the right to a trial.
 In 1848 T. B. Macauley – a historian, politician, and essayist – published The History of England from the Accession of King James II.
 Chapter five covered the Monmouth Rebellion, and in it Macauley wrote about Lord Feversham and his orders after the battle ended:A considerable number of prisoners were immediately selected for execution.
 Among them was a youth famous for his speed.
 Hopes were held out to him that his life would be spared If he could run a race with one of the colts of the marsh.
 The space through which the man kept up with the horse is still marked by well known bounds on the moor, and is about three quarters of a mile.
 Feversham was not ashamed, after seeing the performance, to send the wretched performer to the gallows.
 The next day a long line of gibbets appeared on the road leading from Bridgewater to Weston Zoyland.
 On each gibbet a prisoner was suspended.
 Four of the sufferers were left to rot in irons.
 (Macauley, 418)Sabatini’s version of the aftermath was equally grim and unforgiving.